novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-116.md

 And it was believable.

-Not because people like gossip, but because Lee Hyun-woo also got hooked on 【Someone Else's Story】 and stayed up late the previous night.
+Not because people like gossip, but because Lee Hyun-woo also got hooked on 【Nam's Story】 and stayed up late the previous night.

 "Even if it doesn't catch up to the value of 【Jungle】, giving you some shares..."

 "Alright.
 I'll accept.
 But let's do it this way.
-Non-voting shares that you can take back anytime you want from 【Someone Else's Story】."
+Non-voting shares that you can take back anytime you want from 【Nam's Story】."

 This meant he wouldn't interfere in management and could reclaim the shares.